Djenné-Djenno: Trade

-Djenné-Djenno likely grew to such a vast size as a result of regional and local trade.
+Djenné-Djeno likely grew to such a vast size as a result of regional and local trade.
 For many years, it was assumed that complex societies, art and long distance trade came to this region with the Arab arrival in the seventh and eighth centuries.
-Archaeological evidence however supports that Djenné-Djenno was part of a pre-Arab trans-Saharan trade network.
+Archaeological evidence however supports that Djenné-Djeno was part of a pre-Arab trans-Saharan trade network.
 It has been hypothesized that the city grew as a trade center due to its location on the southern portion of the agriculturally productive region of the delta.
-It was likely that rice produced in this region would have been a valuable trade for Saharan commodities such as salt, copper and dried fish.
-Djenné-Djenno would have been an excellent middle ground between traders from North Africa and the Mediterranean and other parts of sub-Saharan Africa.
-No doubt the towns proximity to other large urban centers such as Timbuktu also helped this trade network thrive.
+It was likely that rice produced in this region would have been a valuable staple traded for Saharan commodities such as salt, copper and dried fish.
+Djenné-Djeno would have been an excellent middle ground between traders from North Africa and the Mediterranean and other parts of sub-Saharan Africa.
+No doubt the town's proximity to other large urban centers such as Timbuktu also helped this trade network thrive.

 Specifically, glass beads found at the site have been dated to as early as the third century BC and appear to originate from Asia to the Mediterranean Near East.
-Copper ornaments have also been found in early Phase II deposits, which shows these trade networks date to earlier than previously thought.
+Copper ornaments have also been found in early Phase III deposits, which shows these trade networks date to earlier than previously thought.
 These discoveries lend support to the existence of sporadic contacts between West and North Africa throughout the first millennium AD.